swiss-ai/ml4science-apertus-rag-evaluation/docs/baseline_results_summary.md

 This report compares baseline performance (without RAG) across all evaluated models.

-**Evaluation Method**: All responses are scored using **LLM-as-Judge** with `moonshotai/Kimi-K2-Thinking` as the judge model.
-The judge uses the `judge_prompt_baseline.txt` prompt to provide consistent, automated scoring based on ETH-specific criteria.

 ## Summary Statistics

 | Model | Avg Correctness | Avg Completeness | Avg Aggregate | Perfect (2/2) | Zero (0/0) |